 Pandemic-related closures and restrictions may be in place.
 Please check destinations' websites before making travel plans.

 Whether you arrive by train on Amtrak's Empire Builder, by car on Highway 61 or by bike on the Cannon River Valley Trail, swing into Red Wing Depot along the river.
 Besides serving as the city visitor center and functioning depot, it also has an arts gallery and store for area artists.

-Have your camera handy for the size 638½ work boot at Red Wing Shoe Company Museum and Store.
+Have your camera handy for the size 638½ work boot at Red Wing Shoe Store and Museum.
 The second floor of this downtown shop covers the evolution of work boots in America and includes some kid-friendly displays.
 Ask about weekday tours of the off-site factory.
-The store’s main floor includes dress shoes, work boots and hiking boots; the basement is stacked with outlet bargains.
+The store's main floor includes dress shoes, work boots and hiking boots; the basement is stacked with outlet bargains.

 Take a drive up Sorin's Bluff for great views of the town or hike up iconic Barn Bluff along the Mississippi River.
 Stop at Colvill Park to watch for eagles-especially during peak migration and mating season in March.
 You'll find another fine birding area 10 minutes south of Red Wing in Frontenac State Park, where trails run along steep wooded riverbanks.

 Spend at night at the St. James Hotel (where halls were built wide enough for hoop skirts!), or head south to Round Barn Farm.